c0pperdragon/C64-Video-Enhancement/README.md

 ### Cabling

-The 4-pin TSSR connector provides the YPbPr signal, and this can be connected to a TV or upscaler using different cabling options:
+The 4-pin TRRS connector provides the YPbPr signal, and this can be connected to a TV or upscaler using different cabling options:
-* A breakout adapter with a TSSR jack and 3 female RCA jacks.
+* A breakout adapter with a TRRS jack and 3 female RCA jacks.
 With this a standard YPbPr cable with male plugs can be attached.
-* A cable with a TSSR jack and 3 male RCA plugs.
+* A cable with a TRRS jack and 3 male RCA plugs.
 This can be plugged directly into the YPbPr input on a TV.
-* Some TVs also use a TSSR jack to input YPbPr, probably to safe cost and space.
-There it is possible to directly use a cable with two TSSR plugs on both sides (given that the TV uses the same pin assignment: Tip=Y, Ring 1=Pb, Ring 2=Pr, Sleeve=GND).
+* Some TVs also use a TRRS jack to input YPbPr, probably to safe cost and space.
+There it is possible to directly use a cable with two TRRS plugs on both sides (given that the TV uses the same pin assignment: Tip=Y, Ring 1=Pb, Ring 2=Pr, Sleeve=GND).

 ## Create your own kit